Frequently Asked Questions

 Does my current immigration status limit my choice of certificates at Moorpark?

-There may be some degrees and certificates that will require additional licensure and certification requirements, such as Nursing.
+There may be some degrees and certificates that will require additional licensure and certification requirements.
 It is important for students to be aware of the requirements prior to choosing a degree or certificate program.
 Meet with an academic counselor to get help choosing your courses and solidifying your educational plan.
 Visit the Counseling Office’s website to get in contact with a counselor.
 We encourage all students to schedule at least one Counseling appointment per semester.

 If you want to further discuss your career options, please contact Cristina Garcia, our AB 540 liaison in the Career Transfer Center, at firstname.lastname@example.org.